Asymptotic Security using Bayesian Defense Mechanism with Application to Cyber Deception: Application: Analysis of Defensive Deception utilizing Asymmetric Recognition

 \if0 The belief hierarchy induced by the type structure can be interpreted as follows.
 Consider the sender's belief Her first-order belief is simply given by $\pis_0(\cdot|\tsm)$ where the sender believes that the receiver is unaware with probability $\alpha$ and that the receiver is aware with probability $1-\alpha$.
 The second-order sender's belief is described as that the sender believes with probability $\alpha$ that the receiver believes that the sender is benign with probability $1$, and also the sender believes with probability $1-\alpha$ that the receiver believes with probability $\beta$ that the sender is benign and believes with probability $1-\beta$ that the sender is malicious.
 The higher-order beliefs can be computed in a similar manner. \fi

-In accordance with the introduction of the type structure, the definition of strategies, belief systems, and equilibria are needed to be slightly modified.
+In accordance with the introduction of the type structure, the definition of strategies and the solution concept are needed to be slightly modified.
 The contrasting ingredients of the game with symmetric recognition and the one with asymmetric recognition are listed in Table~\ref{table:ingredients}, where those with asymmetric recognition can analogically be defined.
-Denote the probability measure induced by $s\in\mc{S}$ with types $\ts\in\iThetas$ and $\tr\in\iThetar$ by $\Prob^s_{\ts,\tr}$ and the expectation by $\Exp^s_{\ts,\tr}$.
-The sender's expected average utility up to the $T$th step is given by
+The conditional probability $\Prob^s(\cdot|\Ts=\ts,\Tr=\tr)$, which is the probability measure induced by $\ssen(\ts,\cdot)$ and $\srec(\tr,\cdot)$, is denoted by $\Prob^s_{\ts,\tr}$.
+The sender's expected average utility at the $k$th step with the horizon length $T$ is given by